 3) An Income Target

 According to Princeton economist Angus Deaton and psychologist Daniel Kahneman, $75,000 is the income level researchers have deemed where happiness no longer increases the more you make.
 They partnered with Gallup to survey 450,000 Americans in 2008 and 2009.
-Thanks to inflation, that income level is closer to $85,000 a year in 2017.
+Thanks to inflation, I believe that income level is closer to $88,000 a year in 2020.

-Therefore, I recommend making at least $85,000 as a household if you live in the heartland of America, or $250,000 if you live in a coastal city before having children.
+Therefore, I recommend making $88,000 or more as a household if you live in the heartland of America, or $250,000 if you live in a coastal city before having children.
 With such income, you’ll be able to ideally afford to buy a home, comfortably pay for children expenses, and save at least 20% of your salary for retirement.

 The Best Age To Have A Baby